jprotzman/signalk-venus-tanks-plugin/README.md

 4. When you have made any changes you require, click _Submit_ to save your choices and start the plugin.

-5. Login to your Venus host and restart the GUI:
+5. Reboot your Venus host or login and restart the GUI:
    ```
    $> svc -d /service/gui
    $> svc -u /service/gui